 The portfolio structure of Pillar II pension funds according to the classes (bonds, equities, money market instruments) is presented in the graph below.
-According to our analysis, currently about 75% of all investments in Pillar II pension funds are bond investments.
-On the other hand, only 6.66% of all investments are equity investments.
+According to our analysis, currently about 71% of all investments in Pillar II pension funds are bond investments.
+On the other hand, only 18% of all investments are equity investments.
+The portfolio structure does not correspond to the age profile of Pillar II savers, which causes overall low returns of Pillar II savings.